JoaoG23/GuardaContas/README.md

 5. Delete users

 See you more about API-Docs
-<h3><a href='https://guardaroupacontas-api-docs.netlify.app'> 👉 Click here more docs</a><h1>
+<h3><a href='https://guardacontasapi-docs.netlify.app'> 👉 Click here more docs</a><h1>

 ### Final Remarks

 Well, I think the CRUD is a little small, more is so good, because was experience of typescript with back-end, and wasn't too cool 😅,it was worth it.
-Thanks for all and Bear Hug 🐻**!
-Bye**  👋🏾
+Thanks for all and Bear Hug 🐻**Bye...**  👋🏾

 ### Author
 <img style="border-radius: 50%;" src="https://avatars.githubusercontent.com/u/80895578?v=4" width="100px;" alt=""/>